Smallness of fundamental groups for arithmetic schemes: Fundamental groups with modulus

+Note that the sets of points and of curves on a scheme $X \in \SchZ$ are at most countable, since a countable Noetherian ring has at most countably many prime ideals (cf. \cite{KS}, Sect.\ 7).
+By using the notion of modulus, we restrict the ramification of coverings as follows:

 \begin{definition} ($\mathrm{i}$) Let $K$ be a complete discrete valuation field, $G_K$ the absolute Galois group of $K$ and $L$ a separable extension field of $K$.
-For any rational number $m>-1$, we say that the {\it ramification of $L/K$ is bounded by $m$} if $G_K^m \subset G_L$, where $G_K^m$ is the $m$-th ramification subgroup of $G_K$ in the upper numbering.
+For any rational number $m>-1$, we say that the {\it ramification of $L/K$ has bounded by $m$} if $G_K^m \subset G_L$, where $G_K^m$ is the $m$-th ramification subgroup of $G_K$ in the upper numbering (\cite{Serre:68}, Chap.\ IV, Sect.\ 3).